earkevin11/Custom-Initiatives/README.md

 3. When there are multiple alerts, Defender for Cloud can create a security incident that is based on the related alerts.
 4. Alerts will get classified - High , Medium , Low , and Informational

+# Example - Security Alerts
+- If a new user resets an admin credentials for a virtual machine, a security alert will be generated on Microsoft Defender for Cloud

 # Microsoft Defender - Workflow Automation
 - We can trigger a workflow automation via logic apps to remediate or implement the recommendation.

+# Use Case: Deploy Azure Logic Apps to remediate a vulnerability using the recommendation
+-